 Wifi enabled speakers like Sonos need to be connected via your home’s wifi network.
 Some speakers will have both Bluetooth and wifi connectivity.

-Option 2: One component: CD Player with built in Amp and Speakers
+Using one component: CD Player with built in Amp and Speakers

 If you don’t want to fuss with multiple components and aren’t super picky about audio quality, then consider these modern versions of the boombox.
 Pros are portability and connectivity.